georust/rinex/rinex/README.md

 The great `flate2` library allows us to support Gzip compression and decompression.
 Compile our library with this option for seamless support (both ways).

-Note that, parsing a Gzip compressed files requires that filename to be terminated by `.gz`.

 ## QC feature

 The `qc` feature allows: